-Coconut Superpowers: Subverted, as the movie took its time to reveal Draco but once he was shown in full they don't cut any corners.
+Coconut Superpowers: Subverted; the movie takes its time to reveal Draco, but once he is shown in full they don't cut any corners.

 Con Man: Bowen and Draco form a duo, scamming villagers out of their money by staging dragon kills.

 Constellations: The constellation Draco is also known as the Dragon's Heaven.
 According to dragon religion, dragons that live honorable lives are allowed to become a star in the constellation when they die.

 Covered in Mud: Kara's villagers, in addition to throwing fruits/vegetables at her, throw mud.
 Bowen taunts her about the mud, and she responds by smearing a smashed watermelon in his face.

 Creator Cameo: Director Rob Cohen is Draco's singing voice.
 He also makes an appearance in the second con scene (the one where the water is too shallow): he is the villager that walks out and says "Meat!" first.

 Crouching Moron, Hidden Badass: Brother Gilbert turns out to be one of these, once he has a bow and arrow in his hands; he even follows Bowen into situations so dangerous that the men of the village hesitate.

 Dangerously Genre Savvy: Einon proves to be this when one of his advisors scoffs at the peasant rebellion.
 Einon refuses to underestimate them, Bowen, or Draco.

 The Gift: Parodied with Brother Gilbert, who picks up a bow and arrow pretty quickly.